Police chief Art Acevedo’s job on the line as he clashes with Miami’s ‘Game of Thrones’ politics

 Amandi, the Democratic pollster, said he believes Acevedo’s star status itself has aggravated powerful local elected officials.

-“The greatest crime he has committed is that he has gotten more media coverage and a higher profile than some of these commissioners, and arguably the mayor himself, and that is a no no here,” he said.
+“The greatest crime he has committed is that he has gotten more media coverage and a higher profile than some of these commissioners, and arguably the mayor himself, and that is a no-no here,” he said.

 Reyes said the commissioners have acted within their powers and that Acevedo’s allegations of interference have created “a cloud of doubt” over the city government that should be cleared out in an independent investigation.
-But he also expressed some of the criticism shared by others that has to do less about Acevedo’s actions as a police chief, and more about his characteristic bombastic, off-the-cuff manner.
+But he also expressed some of the criticism shared by others that has to do less about Acevedo’s actions as a police chief and more about his characteristic bombastic, off-the-cuff manner.

 “You were brought here to be a chief, not a politician,” Reyes said.
 “He should take out his uniform before he says his opinions.”